- Home Page

-- A senior citizens' real property tax exemption is available to married persons, siblings and single individuals provided they have owned the property in question for at least one year, the property is used exclusively for residential purposes and the applicant for the exemption is at least 65 years of age during the calendar year in which they apply.
+- A senior citizens' real property tax exemption is available to married persons, siblings and single individuals provided they have owned the property in question for at least one year, the property is used exclusively for residential purposes and the applicant for the exemption is at least 65 years of age before Oct 1st.

 - Applications must be received in the Assessor's office by October 1st.
 Applications received after October 1 will not be considered, even if they are postmarked prior to October 1.